Nonclassicality in correlations without causal order: Antinomicity

 We emphasize here that the `deterministic' in `deterministic consistency' refers to the environmental correlations rather than the observed correlations.
 Specifically, it \textit{does not} refer to the fact that local interventions can be assumed to be deterministic without loss of generality in the classical process framework.

-In the case of Bell scenarios, every probability distribution $p(\vec{i})$ is a valid non-signalling classical process that is expressible as a convex mixture over deterministic non-signalling classical processes, so that any correlation obtained from such a process satisfies deterministic consistency.\footnote{Indeed, this sort of determinism is implicit (and holds trivially) in the ontological models framework \cite{HS10}, where one assumes a prior probability distribution over ontic states that is independent of any future interventions.} In the case of arbitrary correlational scenarios (without the assumption of non-signalling), we replace the classical probability simplex that contains $p(\vec{i})$ with its appropriate generalization, namely, the deterministic-extrema polytope describing those $p(\vec{i}|\vec{o})$ that can be understood as arising in a classical physical theory without fundamental indeterminism and without the possibility of logical contradictions.
+In the case of Bell scenarios, every probability distribution $p(\vec{i})$ is a valid non-signalling classical process that is expressible as a convex mixture over deterministic non-signalling classical processes; hence, any correlation obtained from such a process satisfies deterministic consistency.\footnote{Indeed, this sort of determinism is implicit (and holds trivially) in the ontological models framework \cite{HS10}, where one assumes a prior probability distribution over ontic states that is independent of any future interventions.} In the case of arbitrary correlational scenarios (without the assumption of non-signalling), we replace the classical probability simplex that contains $p(\vec{i})$ with its appropriate generalization.
+This generalization is the deterministic-extrema polytope which describes those classical environments (\textit{i.e.}, $p(\vec{i}|\vec{o})$) that can be understood as arising in a classical physical theory without fundamental indeterminism and without the possibility of logical contradictions.

-The fact that deterministic consistency is the natural generalization of local causality lends further credence to suggestions in the literature \cite{BW16} that classical processes outside the deterministic-extrema polytope are pathological when viewed from a classical physical perspective, \textit{e.g.}, these processes require a precise fine-tuning of probabilistic mixtures over quasi-process functions to maintain their logical consistency \cite{BW16} and, furthermore, they fail to be reversibly extendible \cite{Baumeler17}.
+The fact that nomicity is the natural generalization of local causality\footnote{We will soon see how Theorem \ref{thm:det} and the surrounding discussion of how it specializes to Bell scenarios makes this claim rigorous.} lends further credence to suggestions in the literature \cite{BW16} that classical processes outside the deterministic-extrema polytope are pathological when viewed from a classical physical perspective, \textit{e.g.}, these processes require a precise fine-tuning of probabilistic mixtures over quasi-process functions to maintain their logical consistency \cite{BW16} and, furthermore, they fail to be reversibly extendible \cite{Baumeler17}.